Gunman Clive 2

 Gunman Clive 2 is a platform game developed and published by independent Swedish studio Hörberg Productions.
 It is the sequel to 2012's Gunman Clive.

 Gameplay

-Gunman Clive 2 is an platform game.
+Gunman Clive 2 is a platform game.
 The game features a total of 25 stages and uses the same engine as Gunman Clive, but features oversaturated colors compared to the predecessor.
 The gameplay is largely similar to that of its predecessor and features three playable characters: Gunman Clive, Ms. Johnson, and Chieftain Bob.
 After finishing the game, a secret character, a duck, is unlocked.

 Development

 Gunman Clive 2 was developed and published by Hörberg Productions.
 The game was released for Nintendo 3DS handheld console on 29 January 2015.
 It was released for Windows on 3 September 2015.

 In June 2015, Bertil Hörberg announced the game and its predecessor would be released on the Wii U as Gunman Clive HD Collection.
 The collection was released on September 3, 2015 in North America and Europe, and October 28, 2015 in Japan.
 The collection was also released on the Nintendo Switch on January 17, 2019, and PlayStation 4 on May 22, 2020.